Donald L. Garbrecht Law Library, named for the Law Librarian

 During the academic year the law library is open 95 hours per week with seating space for over 160 students.
 Professional reference

 service is available 40 hours per week.
-The library is accessible to disabled students.

 Law Library's Mission